LCAV/dsp-labs/docs/chapters/1/overview_installation/3/blinking_led/instructions.md

 ```
 `HAL_GPIO_TogglePin` and `HAL_Delay` are commands provided by ST for toggling a pin and delaying respectively.
 You can see a function/variable definition by pressing "Ctrl +"" clicking the function/variable ("Command" on MacOS).

-Moreover, the first command toggles the value of the pin corresponding to the LED at pin "LD2"; it turns the LED _on_ for one iteration of the while loop, _off_ for the next iteration, etc. In order to actually observe the LED blinking with the "naked" eye, we must set a delay between each toggle operation.
+The first command toggles the value of the pin corresponding to the LED at pin "LD2"; it turns the LED _on_ for one iteration of the while loop, _off_ for the next iteration, etc. In order to actually observe the LED blinking with the "naked" eye, we must set a delay between each toggle operation.
 This is what the second command does by placing a delay of 1 second, as the function `HAL_Delay` accepts delays in milliseconds.

-"HAL" is short for "Hardware Abstraction layer" and it is a library provided by ST to help developers produce _portable_ code, i.e. code that can be used across the whole family of STM32 boards.
+"HAL" is short for "Hardware Abstraction Layer" and it is a library provided by ST to help developers produce _portable_ code, i.e. code that can be used across the whole family of STM32 boards.
 For more information on HAL, check out [this document](https://www.st.com/content/ccc/resource/technical/document/user_manual/2f/77/25/0f/5c/38/48/80/DM00122015.pdf/files/DM00122015.pdf/jcr:content/translations/en.DM00122015.pdf).

 Before plugging in the board, let's try building the project.
 This can be done by pressing the _hammer_ icon on the top toolbar, or by using the shortcut "Ctrl + B" ("Command + B" on MacOS).
 Make sure you are building for "Debug" and for the correct project.

 In the figure below, we can see two signs of a successful build:
 1. A "Binaries" folder was created as can be seen in the "Project Explorer" and it contains an ELF file corresponding to our project.
 It should have the same name as your project.
 If this does not appear, it may be necessary to refresh the project by right-clicking the project directory and selecting "Refresh" (or using the shortcut F5).
 2. There are no errors in the "Console" pane.
 <br/>
 <div style="text-align:center"><img src ="create_project/19_successful_build.PNG"/></div>